elmer-garduno/minhashing/README.md

 available under the Apache License 2.0.

-# Example
-_Clustering Wikipedia articles using their categories_
+## Clustering Wikipedia articles from its categories

 We will use the top 100000 rows of dbpedia's article categories dataset to test.

 ```
 # First unzip the dataset data/wiki-100000.zip and put it into the dfs